jshields123/bank-tech-test/README.md

 - add in a transactions constant with array to store transactions in account.
 - add in method for print_statement that will take transactions info and format into statement view.

+Whilst trying to create a statement class that would allow statement to be called I found it difficult and after some time decided another approach would help.

+This involved going through and redesigning the app to have more classes and this gave greater clarity for myself and also split the responsibilities across classes.

+I created a transaction class which provided more clarity and format to the data.